If your question isn’t answered here, contact us at firstname.lastname@example.org; we’ll answer it and add it to this page for other students.

 Does Innis have a cafeteria?

 Not exactly.
 Because our Residence suites have full kitchens, we do not have a meal plan or cafeteria.
 The Innis Café is located in the Sussex Wing of the Innis College building; they serve sandwiches, freshly made juices and other food.
 They are open Monday-Friday 9am-4pm.
-Cash only.

 Does Innis have a library?